-We will need substantial additional funding to allow us to support both our systemic and ophthalmological programs through clinical development and commercial launch, and if we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.
+We may need substantial additional funding to allow us to support both our systemic and ophthalmological programs through clinical development and commercial launch, and if we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.

 Developing and commercializing pharmaceutical products, including conducting preclinical studies and clinical trials and preparing for commercial launch, is a very time-consuming, expensive and uncertain process that takes years to complete.
 We have consumed substantial amounts of cash since our inception.
-For example, in the years ended December 31, 2022, 2021 and 2020, we used net cash of \$513.7 million, \$563.1 million and \$160.5 million respectively, in our operating activities substantially all of which related to research and development activities.
-As of December 31, 2022, our cash and cash equivalents were \$551.8 million.
-We expect our expenses to increase, particularly as we commercialize EMPAVELI and SYFOVRE, and initiate new clinical trials and initiate new research and preclinical development efforts.
-In addition, as we commercialize EMPAVELI and SYFOVRE and if we obtain marketing approval of pegcetacoplan in other indications or jurisdictions or for our other product candidates, we expect we will incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of the collaborator.
+For example, in the years ended December 31, 2023, 2022 and 2021, we used net cash of \$594.7 million, \$513.7 million and \$563.1 million respectively, in our operating activities substantially all of which related to research and development activities.
+As of December 31, 2023, our cash and cash equivalents were \$351.2 million.
+We expect our expenses to continue, particularly as we commercialize EMPAVELI and SYFOVRE, initiate new clinical trials and initiate new research and preclinical development efforts.
+In addition, as we commercialize EMPAVELI and SYFOVRE, and if we obtain marketing approval of pegcetacoplan in other indications or jurisdictions or for our other product candidates, we expect we will incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of the collaborator.
 Furthermore, we continue to incur significant costs associated with operating as a public company.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations, particularly in connection with the commercial launch of SYFOVRE for the treatment of GA, and if we commercialize it in jurisdictions outside the United States without a collaborator.
-If we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs or our commercialization efforts.